-The Government’s temporary relief measures and the six-month protection from insolvent trading for directors may prove sufficient for a heathy business with viable cash flow to enable it to return to solvent trading at the end of the six-month period.
+The Government’s temporary relief measures and the six month protection from insolvent trading for directors may prove sufficient for a healthy business with a viable cash flow to enable it to return to solvent trading at the end of the six-month period.

 For these businesses, steps should be taken so that directors can take advantage of the “safe harbour” protections in the Corporations Act.
 The company should pursue a course of action that:

 will allow it to continue to trade once normal trading conditions are resumed in a manner that affords directors protection from insolvent trading liability; and

 is assessed with the input of an appropriately qualified adviser to be reasonably likely to lead to a better outcome for the company than administration or liquidation once the pandemic ends.

 We suggest that directors take this opportunity to:

 stay informed about the company’s financial position, and what government support is available to support businesses through the COVID-19 period;